Ayush-Inventory/localrepo/ReadMe.md

-#this is a practice push repo
+# This is a practice push repo